Ceasar/Encyclopedia/src/adler_1966.rst

 they are original, they have to address themselves to an audience which starts from scratch.

 Great books are the most instructive in that they reward every degree of effort and ability to the maximum.
+They make fewer logical errors and most adequately treat a given subject matter.
 When we avoid effort in learning, we find ourselves with the results of effortless learning: assorted vagaries we collect by letting secondary teachers indoctrinate us.